rscherl17/ruby_intro/lib/markdown/fundamental_classes.md

 7.odd?     # The question mark is nothing special,
            #   just another letter in the method name
 7.days.ago
+rand(10)   # Produces a random integer between 0 and 9
+7.to_s     # Convert yourself to a string, probably for output
 ```

 Why wouldn't `"7".even?` work?
 Take a guess before you try it, and see if your guess matches up with what the error message says.